bem/bem-components/README.md

   * Internet Explorer 10+

 <a name="ie8"></a>
 ### Support for Internet Explorer 8

-To support Internet Explorer 8, you must add
+To support Internet Explorer 8, you must add:

 * [es5-shim](https://www.npmjs.com/package/es5-shim);
 * style files with the `*.ie.styl` extension to the page.
-To do this, specify them in the build config (see this [example](https://github.com/bem/bem-components/blob/1f218c8ba10183fda21660e28cfbb280cd8cde54/.enb/make.js#L174)) and add comments in the `page` section (see this [example](https://gist.github.com/innabelaya/904ab01666fd1a19d312)).
+To do this, specify them in the build config (see this [example](https://github.com/bem/bem-components/blob/1f218c8ba10183fda21660e28cfbb280cd8cde54/.enb/make.js#L174)) and add comments in the `page` section (see this [example](https://gist.github.com/godfreyd/b715d670bc09b9caf4c4adf44e6604a1)).
 You can also enable styles for Internet Explorer 8 at the template level.

 <a name="techs"></a>
 ## Technologies

 * [YModules](https://en.bem.info/tools/bem/modules/)